 Hosea Ballou lived in Richmond; he was a leading 19th-century champion of religious liberalism and is considered the father of Universalism in the United States.
 Eliza Ballou Garfield, mother of the 20th president of the United States, James A. Garfield, was born here.

-At the center of town, called Richmond Four Corners, is a brick Greek revival-style church built in 1837.
+At the center of town is a brick Greek revival-style church built in 1837.
 Nearby is Veterans Hall, the town meeting hall.